DelroyGayle/KoolAIChess/TESTING.md

 At this stage, I decided to finish off testing by playing a series of full games.
 In each case, the program played all the moves and emulate the result successfully.
 This includes all **147 moves and 269 moves** of Tests 34 and 35.
-The games I chose are as follows:
+The games I chose with their testdata and endgames are as follows:<p>

 28. Fool's mate - **Checkmate in 2 moves!** - testdata/file18.pgn
 29. Joseph Henry Blackburne's Gambit - testdata/file19.pgn